-Nursing Officers work in a variety of practice areas both at home and away.
+As a Nursing Officer, you will work in a variety of practice areas both at home and away.
 These areas include primary health care, perioperative, high dependency, surgical and emergency nursing.
-Flexibility of practice is a key component of nursing in the Defence Force due to the types of military operations they may be required to support.
+Flexibility of practice is a key component of nursing in the Defence Force due to the types of military operations you may be required to support.

 The Army provide the tools to enable Nursing Officers to achieve this flexibility through training, education, supervision and mentoring.

 If you have referred to the minimum entry requirements below, but would like more information on this role please email firstname.lastname@example.org

 Nursing Officers are located in all military camps and bases around New Zealand with the majority of medical personnel posted to the Manawatu region.
 Nursing Officers are expected to conduct a range of duties including clinical practice, military skills maintenance, leadership and administration.

 They will work in a variety of team based settings whether that is a multidisciplinary health team or alongside military personnel from other trades.
 As an Officer it is also expected that you can work independently without supervision in activities such as resource management, personnel administration, and planning training.